vukasinriznic/mealmuse/README.md

 ---

 ## ❗ Note
 The application's functionality is limited due to the API restriction; once this limit is reached, the application will no longer operate.
+Live site is a bit slow because of vercel deployment.

 ## 👤 Author